learn-co-students/crud-with-validations-lab-london-web-career-031119/README.md

     documentation][link_to] for additional info including setting the `method:` to `:delete`.

-6. Be sure to [include your new assets][assets] in `application.html.erb`

-7. Use strong parameters in your POST/PATCH controller actions.
+6. Use strong parameters in your POST/PATCH controller actions.

-8. Set the root route to the song index.
+7. Set the root route to the song index.

 9. Render the list of songs in an HTML table.